rackerlabs/support-how-to/content/rackspace-email/migrate-your-email-by-using-the-self-service-tool.md

         typically looks like **https://mail.domain.com/owa** or
         **https://mail.domain.com/exchange**.

+    **Note:** You may also use your server's IP address in place of any host names and server addresses.

 5. Click **Next**.
 6. Enter your source and destination server configuration settings.

     -  Select the source server system type and enter the server address.
 For IMAP, you must also enter a port number.
-        IMAP ports are 993 (secure) and 143 (non-secure).
+        IMAP ports are 993 (SSL) and 143 (non-SSL).
-    -  For the destination server, select the service that you are migrating to, Rackspace Email or Microsoft Exchange 2013, and then click **Next**.
+    -  For the destination server, select the service that you are migrating to, Rackspace Email or Rackspace Exchange 2016, and then click **Next**.

+    **Note:** If you are migrating to a hybrid solution (both Rackspace email and Rackspace Exchange), you will have to create more than one migration project.
+Please see step 12 for information on starting a new project.

     <img src="{% asset_path rackspace-email/migrate-your-email-by-using-the-self-service-tool/8-2_0.png %}" width="450" height="328" />